Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Preliminaries

 We investigate matching markets, where the set of agents with the possible set of contracts is given by a (not necessarily simple) bipartite graph $G=(U,W;E)$.
 For each agent $v\in U\cup W$, we denote by $E(v)$ the edges that are incident to $v$.
 We assume that for each agent $v$, there is a \textit{preference valuation} $p_v:E(v) \to \mathbb{R}_{\ge 0}$, which defines a weak ranking over the adjacent edges of $v$.
 This is a strictly more general setting than ordinary weak preference lists, where only a weak order $\succeq_v$ is given for each agent $v\in U\cup W$ over $E(v)$.
-We note that we assume that the vertices rank their adjacent edges instead of the adjacent agents on the other side, because we allow parallel edges in our model.
-We also assume that $p_v(\emptyset )\le 0$, which means that an agent always weakly prefers to be matched to any acceptable partners rather than being unmatched.
+We note that we assume that the vertices (i.e., the agents) rank their incident edges instead of the adjacent vertices on the other side, because we allow parallel edges in our model.
+This corresponds to allowing multiple types of contracts between two given agents.
+For example, in resident allocation, there may be multiple edges between a hospital and a resident corresponding to different salaries for the same position, and it may happen that even though the resident $r$ is worse than some other resident $r'$, a contract with a lower salary for $r$ is preferred by the hospital to the better resident $r'$ with a higher salary.
+We also assume that $p_v(\emptyset )=-\infty$, which means that an agent always strictly prefers to be matched to any acceptable partners rather than being unmatched.

-We say that an edge set $M\subset E$ is a \textit{matching}, if $|M\cap E(v)|\le 1$ for each $v\in U\cup W$.
-For a vertex $v$, let $M(v)$ denote the edge incident to $v$ in $M$, if there is any, otherwise $M(v)$ is $\emptyset$.
+We say that an edge set $M\subseteq E$ is a \textit{matching}, if $|M\cap E(v)|\le 1$ for each $v\in U\cup W$.
+For a vertex $v$, let $M(v)$ denote the edge incident to $v$ in $M$, if there is any, otherwise $M(v)=\emptyset$.
 A matching $M$ is \textit{maximal} if no edge can be added to it.
-A matching is \textit{maximum} if it is largest among all matchings.
+A matching is \textit{maximum} if there exists no larger one.

 \paragraph{\textbf{Stability.}}